linebender/velato/examples/with_winit/README.md

 ## Usage

-Running the viewer without any arguments will render a built-in set of public-domain Lottie images:
+Running the viewer without any arguments will render a built-in set of Lottie images:

 ```bash
 $ cargo run -p with_winit --release